Wyo VB Lecture Notes

 instead of 5 separate variables.

-Instead of declaring 5 variables with the statement
+Instead of declaring 5 variables with the separate statements

 -

-This statement creates one array that has six positions.
+creates one array named mScores that has six positions.

-Each position of the array can store a separate exam value.
-The length of the array mintScores is said
+Each position of the array can store a separate exam score.
+The positions are numbered from 0 to 5 for a total of 6 positions.

 -

-- While arrays can be declared as local variables within a method, it is usually more efficient to declare an array at the top of the form.
-When you declare any variable at the top of the form, the variable is called a module-level variable rather than a local variable.
+- While arrays can be declared as local variables within a method, it is usually more efficient to declare an array at the top of the form as a module variable.

-- An array can initialized within its declaration statement by include the initial
+However, an array can be initialized in its declaration statement by including the initial

 values in a set of curly braces.
-In this case, you must let the parentheses empty.
-Here is an example:
+In this case, you must type empty parenthesis as in this example:

-would cause the value 77 to be displayed in a message box since the variable intPosition is 0 and the value 77 is in subscript position of the array.
+would cause the value 80 to be displayed in a message box since the variable J is 3 and the value 80 is in subscript position 3 of the array.

 - You can change a value stored in an array by using this notation.
 The statement